A note on the multicolor size-Ramsey numbers of connected graphs: Notation and Preliminary material

 The following lemma will be used a few times when determining a lower bound on the size-Ramsey number of bipartite graphs.

 \begin{lemma} Let $r,k\geq 1$, let $G$ be a graph, and let $X=\{v\in V(G): d(v)\leq rk-1\}$.
-There exists an $r$-coloring of all of the edges incident with $X$ such that every vertex in $X$ has degree at most $k$ in every color. \end{lemma}
+There exists an $r$-coloring of the edges incident with $X$ such that every vertex in $X$ is incident with at most $k$ edges of each color. \end{lemma}

 \begin{proof} By Vizing's theorem, we can color the edges in $G[X]$ with $rk$ many colors such that no two incident edges in $G[X]$ receive the same color.
-For each vertex $v\in X$, we note that $d(v,V(G)\setminus X)\leq rk-1-d(v,X)\leq rk-d(v,X)$ and since there are $rk$ colors available and exactly $d(v,X)$ colors already used on edges incident with $v$, we can assign unused colors from $[rk]$ to the edges from $v$ to $V(G)\setminus X$.
+For each vertex $v\in X$, we note that $d(v,V(G)\setminus X)\leq rk-1-d(v,X)< rk-d(v,X)$ and since there are $rk$ colors available and exactly $d(v,X)$ colors already used on edges incident with $v$, we can assign unused colors from $[rk]$ to the edges from $v$ to $V(G)\setminus X$.
 Now we have a coloring of the edges incident with $X$ with $rk$ colors so that if two edges intersect in $X$, they receive different colors.
 Now we partition $[rk]$ into $r$ many sets $A_1, \dots, A_r$ each of order $k$ and we recolor the edges incident with $X$ such that if an edge receives a color from the set $A_i$ we recolor it with $i$.
-This gives us an $r$-coloring of the edges incident with $X$ such that every vertex has degree at most $k$ in every color. \end{proof}
+This gives us an $r$-coloring of the edges incident with $X$ such that every vertex in $X$ has degree at most $k$ in every color. \end{proof}

-The following observation will be used often when determining a lower bound on the size-Ramsey number of bipartite graphs.
+The following simple observation will be used often when determining a lower bound on the size-Ramsey number of bipartite graphs.